gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 *urem*, not *uremme*."
 She flushed slightly at Thomas's sour look.

 "Pilot Stone, then.
 They found it in a mine.
-It may even be why they started mining in the first place---it spoke to them in their dreams.
+It may even be why they started mining in the first place—it spoke to them in their dreams.
 'The world is broken, free me and we will mend it…'"  He waved his words away.
 "These old magics are always persuasive.
 No offense meant," he added to his jacket, running a hand along its lapel.
 "But